 Contact the Flanigan Law Group for Estate Planning Assistance Today

 While this information is critical to ensuring that you’re aware of the options you have at your disposal, it can still be extremely intimidating to try and sort out all the paperwork and legal processes necessary to carry out your estate planning.
-That’s why working with an Irvine probate attorney can be extremely helpful.
+That’s why working with an Orange County Probate Attorney can be extremely helpful.
 If you’re wondering, “Where can I find an estate lawyer near me?”
 The Flanigan Law Group is here to assist.
 With years of experience in estate planning experience and probate in Irvine, CA, our team can answer your every question and help you start.
 To schedule an initial appointment, simply reach out via our website.